-Starting August of 2003, all new Wi-Fi certified products had to support WPA.
-NETGEAR has implemented WPA on its client and access point products.
-Existing Wi-Fi certified products had until August of 2004 to add WPA support or they would loose their Wi-Fi certification.
+The Wi-Fi Alliance is now performing interoperability certification testing on Wi-Fi Protected Access products.
+Starting August of 2003, all new Wi-Fi certified products will have to support WPA.
+NETGEAR will implement WPA on client and access point products and make this available in the second half of 2003.
+Existing Wi-Fi certified products will have one year to add WPA support or they will lose their Wi-Fi certification.

+The 802.11i standard is currently in draft form, with ratification due at the end of 2003.
 While the new IEEE 802.11i standard is being ratified, wireless vendors have agreed on WPA as an interoperable interim standard.